python-discord/code-jam-11/presentation/presentation.md

 ### Additional features

-<Name> also has some additional features:
+Lumina Tracker also has some additional features:

 - A `/help` command to display a list of all available commands
 - A `/ping` command to check if the bot is online and its latency